kzima/react-static/README.md

 Say you have a landing page with 2 routes: "/" and "/page1".
 You then build your project for production using webpack as usual.
-Once your code is minified and exported to `dist` folder you trigger `yarn static`.
+Once your code is minified and exported to `dist` folder you trigger `yarn build && react-static`.
 React-static will spin a new node server with jsdom browser.
 It will then look up your package.json config for the list of routes that you want to prerender.
 Lastly, it will open each page with `user-agent: Node` and make the react-static to use `ReactDOMServer.renderToStaticMarkup` instead of `ReactDOMServer.render`.